Aerial view of two people ice skating along a well-maintained skate trail through the forest at Arrowhead Park.

-Countryside skating trails in Ontario
+Countryside and forest skating trails in Ontario

 This popular pastime has undergone a modern makeover across Ontario with new and enhanced skate trails and rinks, many of which are lit up at night for ambient evening skating.
 Several spots also offer accompanying treats, from hot chocolate to mulled wine.